 5) Social learning

 One of the most effective ways to elicit profound change in people and their habits is through the formation of a shared reality.
 The ongoing nature of microlearning fosters a culture of continuous learning that becomes a shared reality for all participants.
-Within the microlearning environment, social features such as forums and peer-to-peer authoring tools provide learners with opportunities to reframe their understandings through interactions and observations.
+Within the microlearning environment, social features such as forums and peer-to-peer authoring tools foster cooperative-learning and problem-based learning.
+They provide learners with opportunities to reframe their understandings through interactions and observations.

 6) Use pedagogical mental models

 It’s important to consider relevant learning theories and instructional design checklists when embarking on designing a microlearning module.
 Incorporating pedagogical frameworks into your learning design could be as simple as employing Bloom’s Taxonomy as a checklist to ensure you have the right balance of scaffolding to higher-order activities.
 Learning theories can be particularly useful in aiding learning and development (L&D) leaders in pushing leaders to move from superficial to deep understandings.